yannick-lc/yannick-lc.github.io/docs/_posts/2025-10-05-constrained-clustering.md

 </details>

 *"Right, right.
 I already (kinda) knew how K-Means works.
-It's quite easy to understand from the figure above.
+It's quite easy to understand from Figure 4 above.
 Why over-complicate things with all the previous obscure formalism?"*

 The point was to precisely define our objective, so that we can then (hopefully) solve the problem that we are actually interested in.
 For instance, we have seen that nowhere in the formulation of the K-Means objective or its resolution method is there any mention of the number of elements a cluster should have.
 Hence the unsuitable results that we obtained in the previous section.

 What if we wanted to change that?
-Having balanced cluster is important in our use case, so let's explicitly take that into account in the problem we want to solve.
+Having balanced clusters is important in our use case, so let's explicitly take that into account in the problem we want to solve.
-One way to express this is to modify the objective from Equation (2) into:
+One way to express this is to modify the objective from Equation (2) to:

 $$
 \begin{equation}